simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

-# What problem(s) does hledger solve ?
+# What problems does hledger solve ?

 Here's a long list of answers (which might sound like marketing).
 Perhaps you have one of these problems:

-**You don't have an effective accounting system, and are experiencing financial chaos, loss, or worry** Having some kind of system to keep a record of financial activity and give you clarity and insight will be a great help. hledger is a dependable accounting tool that scales smoothly from very basic to very advanced needs.
+**You don't have an effective accounting system, and are experiencing financial chaos, loss, or worry**\
+Having some kind of system to keep a record of financial activity and give you clarity and insight will be a great help. hledger is one dependable accounting tool that scales smoothly from very basic to very advanced needs.
 It provides structure, guidance for people new to accounting, and a supportive community.
+It is lightweight and minimal, so you can start simply without feeling overwhelmed by complex software.

-**Your paper-based records are too much work and hard to get insights from** You can optionally automate most data entry with hledger, by importing bank data.
+**Your paper-based records are too much work and hard to get insights from**\
+You can optionally automate most data entry with hledger, by importing bank data.
 With a little programming you can automate many accounting tasks.
 And hledger provides many useful and flexible reports that give immediate insight.